dueyfinster/cs-thesis/README.md

 * **Run the script as superuser**: `sudo ./install.sh`
 * **Open Lyx** and click on **Tools**->**Reconfigure** and restart

+###### What the Script does:
+# Downloads and installs Tex distribution
+# Copies the included template files to appropriate location
+# Refreshes the Tex Cache

 #### Installing on Windows
 Unfortunately a script is not available.
 If you know how to script this using batch files, please send a pull request!
 For now, the manual steps must be followed: